.

 • Record temperature and relative humidity at monitoring stations

-• Hike to designated plot locations to survey flower and tree abundance and composition
+• Hike to designated plot locations to survey tree abundance, composition, and phenology

-• Participate in ongoing conservation efforts including the construction and placement of artificial nests for Cuban parrots
+• Participate in ongoing conservation efforts, including the construction and placement of nest boxes for cavity-nesting birds and harvesting of target tree sapling species for reforestation purposes

 • Input data into datasets